canelkatmis/KACL/README.md

 It's really hard to find any IP, ELB or FQDN when you have lots of customer on different AWS accounts and regions.
 This tool will help you find it quickly!

-Add all you wanted AWS credentials to bash scripts:
+Just add all you wanted AWS credentials to bash scripts and execute docker.
 ```
 generate_list <account_name> <account-id> <default_region> <access_key> <secret_key>
 ```